HyeonTae/luma/capsule/README.md

 buttons, so installing/logging into Facebook and logging into a Google account allows the program to get beyond login screens.

+### Config and Typing in Text Fields

+Capsule can automatically fill in text fields according to their Android resource ids.
+Prepopulated fields with logical rules (such as differentiating between first and last name and using the zipcode config for views named 'id/zip' are already located in the [config file](config.ini), but it will also check for any fields that the user adds to the config in the extra info section.

+If it does not match any of the fields in the config, it will type the text in the default field, so delete that field if you do not want text entry.

+We recommend personalizing the config, especially since the default email address (foo@bar.com) has already been used (or blocked) to create accounts for most applications.

+To modify the file without Git tracking it, type

+``$ git update-index --assume-unchanged <file>``

 ## Contributors

 We are happy to accept contributions.
 However, Vanadium does not accept pull